Contact Us

 Our Mission

-Friends of Multnomah County Shelter Animals is a non-profit that is committed to providing complementary support to the positive work performed by Multnomah County Animal Services.
+Friends of Multnomah County Shelter Animals is committed to providing complementary support to the positive work performed by Multnomah County Animal Services.
 This work includes assuring animals’ safe haven, veterinary attention, compassionate care, reuniting lost pets to their families, and finding loving homes for homeless pets.

 History